printfcoder/protocol/README.md

 - [Request](#request) - Sending a request and synchronously receiving a response
 - [Stream](#stream) - Maintaining an open connection over which messages are passed back and forth
-- [Broadcast](#broadcast) - Asynchronously broadcast events to topics with multiple interested parties
+- [Publish](#publish) - Asynchronously broadcast events to topics with multiple interested parties

 ### Request